PLEASE PRINT AND RETAIN A COPY OF THIS DOCUMENT FOR YOUR RECORDS

 11.11.
 Export Controls; Government Use.
 Company will comply with all applicable export and import laws and regulations and, unless authorized by applicable governmental license or regulation, not directly or indirectly export or re-export any technical information or software subject to this Agreement to any prohibited destination.
 If software or services are being acquired by or on behalf of the U.S. Government or by a U.S Government prime contractor or subcontractor (at any tier), the software, services and related documentation are “commercial items” as that term is defined at 48 C.F.R.
 2.101.
 The software and documentation consists of “commercial computer software” and “commercial computer software documentation” as such terms are used in 48 C.F.R.
 12.212.
 Consistent with 48 C.F.R.
 12.212 and 48 C.F.R.
 227.7202-1 through 227.7202-4, all U.S. Government end-users acquire the software and documentation with only those rights set forth herein.

 11.12.
 Foreign Corrupt Practices Act.
 Company shall comply with all applicable laws or regulations in all countries in which Company conducts business.
 The fact that in some countries certain laws prohibiting particular conduct are not enforced in practice or that violation is not subject to public criticism or censure, will not excuse noncompliance with those laws.
 Furthermore, Company confirms by way of signature of this Agreement that Company has knowledge and understanding of the Foreign Corrupt Practices Act of the United States of America (“FCPA”) and shall comply with the FCPA at all times.

-You seem to be visiting the VIQ Solutions website from Australia.
+You seem to be visiting from Australia.
 Would you like to view the AU site?